HZcohort/DiNetxify/docs/md/data_prep.md

       - **diag_icd10** – ICD-10 diagnosis code.

 Using this dummy dataset, you can practice the workflow and verify that the tool runs correctly.
-In the following sections, we will demonstrate the analysis steps using the dummy data.
+In the following sections, we will demonstrate the analysis and visualization steps using the dummy data.